Categories

 If you don’t want to leave the city but still want a little outdoor action, head to City Park for one of the most iconic views of Denver’s skyline.
 The best spot to stand is at the back of the Denver Museum of Nature and SciencePhotographyLife.com has the exact details on the best vantage point to get a view of the skyline with the Rocky Mountains in the background.

-A stop at the Denver Botanic Gardens (where they frequently have special exhibits) is a nice add-on while you’re in the area.
+A stop at the Denver Botanic Gardens (where they frequently have special exhibits) is a nice bonus while you’re in the area.
+Stroll around the finely tended grounds and you’ll see why the DBG is one of of the most visited gardens in the United States.

 Chow Morso plate of pasta on Avanti F&B's rooftop patio